mtulio/pcp/README.md

-# PCP - Puppet Configuration Platform
+# PCP - Puppet Community Platform

 PCP project provides an completely Puppet 4x Platform installed and configured to be used as you want (labs, tests and modules development)!